-This bioink is deliberately designed for studies of muscular contraction and nerve repair.
-Bio Conductink creates an electrically conductive cell environment for neural and muscle cells that enables their communication and network formation.
-We designed it to provide users with excellent printability and very low cytotoxicity.
-Make your cells communicate now.
+Bio Conductink is designed for studying muscular contraction and nerve repair.
+Bio Conductink creates an electrically conductive cell environment for neural and muscle cells using electrically conductive additives such as carbon nanotubes (CNTs).
+This environment enables cells to transfer electrical signals, enhancing their communication and capacity for network formation.
+Bio Conductink leverages CNTs to give users excellent printability with demonstrated low cytotoxicity.

 CELLINK GelMA is compatible with most mammalian cells and can be used as a base material for a wide range of tissues.
 This bioink is designed to print with a temperature-controlled printhead and a cooled printbed.
 GelMA must be directly cooled after printing to maintain its shape before crosslinking.
 GelMA is very sensitive to the thermal environment during printing and the recommended printing temperature is 26 degrees Celsius.